-In November 2023, there were 6.5 million individual patients on the waiting list for treatment – in addition to the total number of appointments and treatments currently on the waiting list – 7.77 million.
-To increase capacity and ease the pressure on elective surgery, the building and roll-out of surgical hubs is being scaled up across the country
+The latest Referral to Treatment (RTT) figures for January 2025 show that the waiting list for treatments stood at 7.43 million cases, consisting of approximately 6.25 million individual patients waiting for treatment.
+To increase capacity and ease the pressure on elective surgery, the building and roll-out of surgical hubs is being scaled up across the country.

 In these environments, surgical and clinical teams are reliant on the quick and efficient turnaround of reprocessed and sterilised instruments to operate and undertake procedures, work through the backlog, and reduce further pressure on clinical services.